-A total of 902 people have the coronavirus in D.C. as of Friday evening.
-Fifteen people have died.
+A total of 8,334 people have the coronavirus in D.C. as of Tuesday.
+There are 440 recorded deaths.

 Two city employees, Kenneth Moore, a D.C.
 Department of Youth Rehabilitation Services worker, and George Valentine, a member of the Mayor’s Office of Legal Counsel, also died.
 A 65-year-old woman and a 59-year-old Franciscan friar have died from the virus.

 Three of the people who died were not in hospitals, and at least one of them was Latino.
 When announcing that news, the mayor urged everyone to seek medical care if they need it, regardless of immigration status.

 The growing number of sick includes dozens of D.C.'s first responders.
 More than 30 police officers and firefighters have tested positive for the disease and more than 300 were under self-quarantine in April due to exposure concerns.

 People in their 30s and 40s, males and Ward 4 residents are the groups of Washington, D.C., residents with the most known cases of coronavirus, data released by the city says.